goden/chrome-extension-tutorials/get-started/readme.md

 ```

 This extension will need information from a persistent variable as soon as it's installed.
 Start by including a listening event for **runtime.onInstalled** in the background script.
 Inside the onInstalled listener, the extension will set a value using the **storage** API.
 This will allow multiple extension components to access that value and update it.

+### Add the storage permission
+Most APIs must be registered under the "permissions" field in the manifest for the extension to use them, such as **storage** API.